Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Jet differentials

-In the geometric context, we are not really interested in the bundles $(J_kV\ssm\{0\})/\bC^*$ themselves, but rather on their quotients $(J_kV\ssm\{0\})/\bG_k$ (would such nice complex space quotients exist!).
+In the geometric context, we are not really interested in the bundles $(J_kV\ssm\{0\})/\bC^*$ themselves, but rather in their quotients $(J_kV\ssm\{0\})/\bG_k$ (would such nice complex space quotients exist!).
 We will see that the Semple bundle $X_k$ constructed in \S$\,$6 plays the role of such a quotient.
-First we introduce a canonical bundle subalgebra of~$E^\GG_{k,\bu}V^*$.
+First we introduce a canonical subalgebra of the bundle algebra~$E^\GG_{k,\bu}V^*$.

 \claim 7.10.~Definition|We introduce a subbundle $E_{k,m}V^*\subset E^\GG_{k,m}V^*$, called the bundle of invariant jet differentials of order~$k$ and degree $m$, defined as follows: $E_{k,m}V^*$ is the set of polynomial differential operators $Q(f',f'',\ldots,f^{(k)})$ which are invariant under arbitrary changes of parametrization, i.e., for every $\varphi\in \bG_k$